-George got in touch after asking his mortgage lender for a payment holiday, and noticed that the lender had spelt his name wrong in some of their correspondence to him.
+George asked his mortgage lender for a reduced payment arrangement and noticed that it spelled his name wrong in some of their communications.

 What happened

-George also pointed out that the lender had spelt his name wrong in some of its correspondence with him.
+George also pointed out that the lender had spelled his name wrong in some of its communications with him.
 This annoyed him as he thought it showed a lack of attention to his problems.
 The lender apologised and corrected its records.

 What we said

-We thought the lender had tried to help George while he looked for a new job, and we were satisfied that it had done enough to support George while he was experiencing some financial difficulty.
-So we didn’t recommend it needed to do more in this respect.
+We thought the lender had tried to help George while he looked for a new job.
+We were satisfied it had done enough to support George while he was experiencing money difficulties.
+It had offered reduced payments temporarily and said it would consider an extension if needed.
+But we agreed it wouldn’t be right to do that indefinitely without checking in on George’s situation from time to time.
+So, we didn’t recommend it needed to do more.

-We acknowledged that there had been a small administrative error that was corrected quickly, and we understood that the overall situation would have been stressful for George.
-But as the impact of the mistake was minimal, corrected quickly and had no effect on the other support the lender had put in place for George, we thought an apology was enough.
-So we didn’t tell the lender to take any further action.
+We noted that there had been a small admin error that was corrected quickly, and we understood that the situation was stressful for George.
+But the mistake's impact was small, and it was corrected quickly.
+As it had no effect on the other support the lender had given George, we thought an apology was enough.
+So, we didn’t uphold George’s complaint and the lender didn’t need to take any further action.